What good are our animal protection laws if we don’t enforce them? | Dr Amir Khan

 But lately I have come to question my faith in the system.
 It strikes me that, in the realm of animal protection, enforcement is often so poor that it could well be argued that it barely even exists.

 I came to learn that, although there are currently around 300,000 farms operating in the UK, there is just one inspector in place for every 205 farms in existence.
-And that, within a four-year period, fewer than three per cent of farms were inspected on average.
+And that, within a four-year period, fewer than 3 per cent of farms were inspected on average.
 This is startling.
 How can we know if animal protection laws are being followed if 97 per cent of farms are not even formally inspected?

 This information is imperative.
 Before reading, I was unaware of the extent of this problem and did not consider that oversight of our animal protection laws could be so lacking.
 How very wrong I was.

-The inner workings of the animal agriculture industry typically take place behind closed doors.
+The innerworkings of the animal agriculture industry typically take place behind closed doors.
 Without inspections, we cannot know how animals are being treated, or whether laws are protecting the animals as intended.

 The UK is so often regarded as a leader in animal welfare.
-In May 2022, the Animal Welfare (Sentience) Bill completed its final passage through Parliament be receiving Royal Assent, a move celebrated throughout the entire nation.
-The Animal Welfare Act of 2006 is another critical piece of legislation that’s purpose is to improve animal welfare throughout the country.
+In May 2022, the Animal Welfare (Sentience) Bill completed its final passage through parliament before receiving Royal Assent, a move celebrated throughout the entire nation.
+The Animal Welfare Act of 2006 is another critical piece of legislation whose purpose is to improve animal welfare throughout the country.

 But even with these laws firmly in place, this latest evidence suggests that animals may be subject to some of the most extreme suffering imaginable.

-Animal Equality and The Animal Law Foundation’s report has finally bought this issue, that has been buried for too long, soaring into the light.
+Animal Equality and The Animal Law Foundation’s report has finally bought this issue, which has been buried for too long, soaring into the light.
 It is inconceivable to me that over one billion animals are slaughtered for human consumption in the UK every year, yet farms have no formal licensing system in place.

 So now, I must ask myself, how have we enabled this lack of oversight for so long?
 Why are we allowing establishments that handle so many animals to essentially be responsible for their own monitoring, and would we allow this in any other sector?